Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 > What will be impacted by the project?

 - The implementation of presentation layer components of the Metrics Web Application is impacted.
-- Since a developer should consider creating low-level widgets and then use it for creating the desired module-specific one, hence the process of delivering a presentation layer component is impacted.

 # Testing
 > How will the project be tested?